 As I began planning what I wanted for our home school, it was pretty overwhelming.
 I was reading curriculum overviews and scanning textbooks.
 I was reading education philosophies.
 I was making list after list.
 Then I stumbled across a few podcasts and blogs that changed everything.
 These are treasures, and they answer the question: Where … More Where do I begin with Homeschool?

 As I began teaching my girls, a new fear cropped up.
 I was afraid that my girls would think I am a boring teacher and sit in annoyance as I ran around like a chicken with my head cut off.
-I was afraid to be compared to all the professional teachers they have had before me. … More Revelation
+I was afraid to be compared to all the professional teachers they have had before me. … More See Yourself Clearly

 In my previous post, I mentioned some of the biggest fears I had about home schooling.
 When I decided to bring my girls home, I didn’t really have answers to those fears, but my desire to have them home was stronger than my fears.
 I told myself that if I was terrible at home schooling, … More Overcoming Home School Fears